Hitting and Defensive Instructor

 Throughout all four years of college he instructed individual lessons to youth athletes and helped run the youth camp league each year at Little Rock.
 He joined Rogue in the summer of 2016 and is looking forward to developing our team in the most efficient and safest ways possible in order for them to succeed at the highest level.
 He believes baseball is a great teaching tool for not only the sport, but for developing into a man outside of baseball.
 He hopes to teach the athletes how to succeed in life and baseball and to do it in a positive respectful manner.

-Throwing and Defensive Instructor
+Defensive and Hitting Instructor

 Jordan hails from Parker, CO where he graduated from Chaparral High School in 2011 and was a three sport athlete for four years where he earned 11 combined varsity letters, including All-State nods in both football and baseball.
 Jordan moved on to play baseball at Columbia University in the Ivy-League accumulating Ivy-League Championships in each of his last three years.
 Jordan earned All conference recognition sophomore, junior, and senior years and graduated from Columbia in 2015 with a degree in Psychology